 There are many reasons why webinars are important for your business, but one of the biggest is the value they provide not only to you, but also to your customers.
 Other benefits include:

 - Webinars generate leads.
-With 73% of marketing and sales leaders counting webinars as one of the best ways to generate leads, they’re quickly becoming one of the most popular forms of marketing content.
+With many companies making the move to virtual or online events, more and more are counting webinars as one of the best ways to generate leads, they’re quickly becoming one of the most popular forms of marketing content.

 - Webinars offer high value to attendees.
 Who doesn’t want to learn something new from the comfort of their own home or office?
 Speakers can also attend from anywhere in the world, making it easier for you to secure top industry professionals and thought leaders, no matter where your company is located.